IanDCarroll/ScrumBucket/Product_Increment.md

 _List your Sprint Goal achievements below, and congratulations!_

 - Ordered a 3D printer

-- Green Light for OpenWaza
-- List of A/V Equipment
+- A/V Equipment gathered or ordered
+- Talk on Deep Learning
+- Blog on Daily Standups for Personal Scrums

+- Published Meetup for OpenWaza every Monday